ZyadMohamed14/GassAppInFlutter/README.md

 - **Sqflite**: A Flutter plugin for SQLite, which allows for local data persistence in the application.
 - **Dio**: A powerful HTTP client for Dart that is useful when making network requests to fetch or send data.

+## Demo

+If anyone wants to test the app, you can do so by following this link: [GasAppInFlutter Demo](https://appetize.io/app/b_sm5n7ydsy6s74h3exf7t7jghhe)

 ## Conclusion

 GasAppInFlutter aims to simplify the tracking of gas consumption and expenditures through an easy-to-use mobile application.
 By leveraging Flutter’s capabilities, it provides a seamless experience for users, along with essential features for monitoring gas usage and expenses.
 This project serves as a practical tool for individuals or businesses looking to manage their gas consumption more effectively.